fkcodingprojects/NLP/Exploratory Data Analysis/README.md

 ## Data Loading and Basic Exploration

-In this step, the dataset is loaded from a TSV file using Pandas, and initial exploratory insights are gained.
+In this initial step, the dataset is loaded from a TSV file using Pandas, and basic exploratory insights are gained.

 ## Review Length Analysis

+Analyzing the distribution and lengths of reviews is crucial to understand the overall spread of review text.

-### Distribution of Review Lengths
+### - Distribution of Review Lengths

-Visualizing the distribution of review lengths using a histogram.
+Visualizing the distribution of review lengths using a histogram helps us identify the most common lengths and any potential outliers.

-![Review Length Distribution]

-### Box Plot of Review Lengths

-Understanding central tendency, dispersion, and outliers using a box plot.

-![Box Plot of Review Lengths]

 ## Common Words Analysis

+Understanding the most common words used in both positive and negative reviews provides insights into the overall sentiment and themes expressed by reviewers.

-### Most Common Words in Positive Reviews
+### - Most Common Words in Positive Reviews

-Identifying and visualizing the most common words in positive reviews.
+Identifying the most common words in positive reviews sheds light on the positive aspects highlighted by customers.

-![Most Common Words in Positive Reviews]

-### Most Common Words in Negative Reviews
+### - Most Common Words in Negative Reviews

-Exploring the most common words in negative reviews through visualization.
+Exploring the most common words in negative reviews reveals the pain points and concerns voiced by customers.

-![Most Common Words in Negative Reviews]

 ## Sentiment-based Comparison

+Comparing positive and negative reviews enables us to understand the differences in review lengths and frequently used words between the two sentiments.

-### Positive and Negative Review Word Clouds
+### - Positive Review Word Cloud

-Creating word clouds to represent frequent words in positive and negative reviews.

-![Positive Review Word Cloud]
+A word cloud for positive reviews visually represents frequently occurring words, giving a quick overview of positive sentiments.

-![Negative Review Word Cloud]
+### - Negative Review Word Cloud
+Similarly, a word cloud for negative reviews visually represents frequently used words, providing insight into negative sentiments.

-### Positive and Negative Box Plots of Review Lengths
+### - Positive and Negative Box Plots of Review Lengths

-Comparing review lengths between positive and negative reviews.
+Comparing box plots of review lengths between positive and negative reviews highlights differences in review lengths.

-![Positive vs. Negative Review Lengths]

-### Positive and Negative Reviews Lengths by Sentiment
+### - Positive and Negative Reviews Lengths by Sentiment

-Visualizing review length distribution using kernel density estimates.

-![Review Lengths by Sentiment]
+Using kernel density estimates, we compare the distribution of review lengths by sentiment, revealing patterns in review length variation.

 ## N-Grams Analysis

+N-grams (combinations of adjacent words) offer deeper insights into common phrases and expressions used in reviews.

-### Top N-Grams in Positive and Negative Reviews
+### - Top N-Grams in Positive Reviews

-Identifying and visualizing top N-Grams (2-word combinations) in both positive and negative reviews.

-![Top N-Grams in Positive Reviews]
+Analyzing top N-grams in positive reviews helps us identify commonly expressed positive sentiments and experiences.

-![Top N-Grams in Negative Reviews]
+### - Top N-Grams in Negative Reviews
+Analyzing top N-grams in negative reviews highlights commonly shared negative experiences and concerns.

 ## Conclusion

-This EDA provides valuable insights into the distribution of review lengths, sentiment-based trends, common words, and frequently occurring phrases in restaurant reviews.
-Feel free to use these insights for further analysis and decision-making.
+This EDA provides valuable insights into review length distribution, common words in positive and negative sentiments, and frequently used phrases.
+Utilize these insights to inform further analysis and decision-making.

-For detailed code and examples, refer to the Jupyter Notebook provided in this repository.
+For detailed code and examples, please refer to the Jupyter Notebook provided in this repository.